ktye/iv/GOALS.md

     - `/\ etc` are implemented as operators.
 These are really nasty.
     - assignment is also implemented as an operator.
 But `{indexed, modified, selective}` assignment should work.

-# NON-COMPATIBILITY
+# Non-compatibility
-- Workspace, Namespace, Quadfunctions, I-Beams.
-All this does not exist or is or will be done differently.
+- Workspace, Namespace, Quadfunctions, I-Beams, user functions others than lambdas.
+All this does not exist, is or will be done differently.

 # ADDITIONS
 - Replaceable numeric tower